nepenth/knowledge-base/README.md

 ### Cloud Computing <a name="cloud-computing"></a>
-The Cloud Computing category provides information and resources on various cloud platforms, including AWS, Azure, and GCP, as well as related topics such as scalability, autoscaling, and storage in containerized environments like Kubernetes.
-This category offers guidance on navigating the complexities of cloud infrastructure and optimizing deployments for performance and efficiency.
+The Cloud Computing category provides resources and guidance on leading cloud platforms, including AWS, Azure, and GCP, as well as scalability and management topics such as Kubernetes autoscaling and storage.
+This category covers a range of subtopics to help users navigate the complexities of cloud infrastructure and optimization.
 *Subcategories: Aws, Azure, Gcp, Aws Scalability, Kubernetes Autoscaling, Kubernetes Storage* *Items: 4*